(Rev. October 18, 2021)

 Leave for Employees with Children with Special Needs or a Serious Medical Condition

-Recently, in response to the expiration of the leave programs above, the Chancellor’s Office has indicated that unpaid FMLA/CFRA leave may be taken by employees with children who have special needs or a serious medical condition and require additional assistance with remote learning.
+This year, the Chancellor’s Office has indicated that unpaid FMLA/CFRA leave may be taken by employees with children who have special needs or a serious medical condition and require additional assistance with remote learning.
 If employees have children with special needs or a serious medical condition and on campus instruction for the child is not an option or the condition requires the employee to oversee remote learning of the child during COVID-19, the employee may be able to use unpaid FMLA/CFRA leave (full or partial day).
 In such cases, the employee would need to provide documentation to Human Resources, signed by a doctor, testifying to the child’s medical needs because of a developmental disability or other FMLA/CFRA-qualifying serious health condition.
 Unpaid FMLA/CFRA leave may be paid through use of sick leave, vacation or CTO.

 Care of a Sick or Disabled Family Member